Rank-Learner: Orthogonal Ranking of Treatment Effects: Related work

 \section{Related work}

-In this section, we review related work on (i)~learning-to-rank, (ii)~CATE estimation, and (iii)~recent methods on ranking individuals by their treatment effects.
-An extended review on policy learning is given in Appendix~\ref{app:extended_review}.
+We now review related work on (i)~learning-to-rank, (ii)~CATE estimation, and (iii)~recent methods on ranking individuals by their treatment effects.
+An extended review on policy learning and uplift modeling is given in Appendix~\ref{app:extended_review}.

 \textbf{Learning-to-rank.} Learning-to-rank refers to supervised learning methods for learning an ordering over a set of items \cite{liu:2011:learning}.
 These approaches originate from information retrieval, where the goal is typically to rank documents for a given query based on relevance judgments.
 Existing methods can be classified into three broad categories depending on the type of supervision used during training: (i)~\emph{pointwise methods} define a loss using item-level relevance labels; (ii)~\emph{pairwise methods} rely on relevance comparisons between pairs of items and learn relative preferences \citep[e.g.,][]{burges:2005:learning}; and (iii)~\emph{listwise methods} are supervised using entire ranked lists or permutations of items by relevance \citep[e.g.,][]{buyl:2023:rankformer, cao:2007:learning}.
 However, learning-to-rank methods are \underline{\textbf{not}} directly applicable in our setting because the required supervision is unavailable since treatment effects are never directly observed.